AI Call Center for Banking: How Agentic Voice Is Transforming Financial Services Contact Centres

 In partnership: Ciklum × boost.ai

-• Banking customers prefer voice contact — but this can be expensive to deliver with a human team
+• Banking customers prefer voice contact — but traditional models make it prohibitively expensive to scale

-Voice has never gone away in banking and financial services (BFSI) — but the economics behind it are increasingly unsustainable.
-While digital channels have scaled, complex, high-value interactions still default to voice, where cost-to-serve is highest and experience is most inconsistent.
+Voice has never gone away in banking and financial services — but the economics behind it are increasingly unsustainable.
+While digital channels have scaled, complex, high-value interactions still default to voice, where cost-to-serve is highest, and experience is most inconsistent.

-This creates a structural challenge: organizations cannot remove voice, but they cannot scale it efficiently using traditional models.
+This creates a structural challenge: organisations cannot remove voice, but they cannot scale it efficiently using traditional models.

 Bar chart showing Generation Z customer care preferences, with 71% preferring phone calls and 29% choosing other communication methods

 Of course, in practice, hiring enough customer service agents to field all customer service calls quickly and effectively can be financially prohibitive for many businesses.
-And this is where AI-based voice technology can deliver the best of both worlds: personalized contact for customers, and cost-effective customer service operations for the business.
+And this is where AI call centre technology can deliver the best of both worlds: personalised contact for customers and more cost-effective customer service operations for the business.

-In this blog, we’ll explore how AI voice can transform BFSI contact centers, including the key use cases it can be applied to, and why it’s important to consider risk and governance from the outset.
+In this blog, we'll explore what AI in contact centre operations looks like across banking and financial services, including the key use cases it can be applied to, and why it's important to consider risk and governance from the outset.

 Traditional contact center models force a trade-off between cost and experience.
 Human-led voice delivers quality but does not scale efficiently, while IVR and legacy automation reduce cost but degrade experience.

-An agentic voice contact center goes beyond conversational AI.
-It does not simply respond — it acts.
+An agentic AI contact centre goes beyond conversational AI.
+It does not simply respond, it acts.
 It combines real-time speech recognition, large language models, and orchestration frameworks to:

 • Understand customer intent in context